cabforum/netsec/docs/NSR.md

    1. documented comprehensively;
    1. authoritative for:
       1. all personnel in Trusted Roles;
-      2. management of Network Equipment; and
+      2. management of Network Boundary Controls; and
       3. management of CA Infrastructure;
    1. reviewed annually;
    1. updated as needed; and